WSU-cshimizu/ceg4110-group-project-code-crafters/deliverables/Guestlectures/GuestDaytonFrieght.md

 can do our job appropriately and concisely.
 As to not push the timeline meet the requirements.

 * Using agile methodologies is the best way to approach as a software development

+## Teaching Differences

+* Tim's user stories prioritize production-readiness, while class discussions centered on user needs and their motivations.

+* The corporate-driven approach of user stories in this context contrasts with a more user-centered perspective taught in class.